Decade of Discovery event at the Skirball Cultural Center | Los Angeles

 An Evening in Celebration of Isaac Bashevis Singer

-The event, a 90-minute program, will include a reading of one of Singer’s stories in translation; screening of a seldom seen short film called Isaac Singer’s Nightmare and Mrs. Pupko’s Beard – based on one of Singer’s short stories, it was filmed and directed by Bruce Davidson, the great American photographer and stars Singer himself.
-And the evening will include a conversation with three or four prominent writers and critics who will discuss the question, “Isaac Bashevis Singer: Time for a Reappraisal?”
+The event, a 90-minute program, will include a reading of one of Singer’s stories in translation and a screening of a seldom seen short film called Isaac Singer’s Nightmare and Mrs. Pupko’s Beard—based on one of Singer’s short stories, it was filmed and directed by Bruce Davidson, the great American photographer, and stars Singer himself.
+The evening will also include a conversation with three or four prominent writers and critics who will discuss the question, “Isaac Bashevis Singer: Time for a Reappraisal?”

 FILM | DISCUSSION | An Evening in Celebration of Isaac Bashevis Singer